 A portion of Lake St. Clair Metropark is set aside for the study and enjoyment of nature.
 One and one-half miles of self-guided nature trails teeming with wildlife traverse a freshwater marsh, meadows, and woods.
 The terrain is flat.
 Trails are open from daylight to dusk.
 Trail maps and information on services provided by the park interpreters are available at the Nature Center and the Park Office.
 Call (586) 463-4332 for information.

 Click Here to learn more about the nature center.

 Enjoy this favorite pastime on Lake St. Clair and within view of Downtown Detroit on a clear day.
-Huron Point provides about one-half mile of shoreline fishing for bass, walleye, pike and perch.
+Huron Point provides about 1.5 miles of shoreline fishing for bass, walleye, pike and perch.
 Shoreline fishing is not allowed along the beach or at the marinas from April through October.
 All State fishing regulations apply.
 Anglers must possess the proper fishing license to fish at any Metropark.